We are a great school, and we want your child to benefit from being here every day!

 Absence requests other than for illness:

 Please note that the school will not ordinarily authorise any absences during term time.
 Only the most genuinely exceptional cases will be considered by the Executive Headteacher or Deputy Executive Headteacher.
-If you feel that you have such a genuinely exceptional reason for your child to be granted leave from school, you should speak to Mrs Saunders, who will, in the first instance, provide you with the necessary paperwork to make such a request.
-Once completed, Mrs Saunders will meet with the Executive Headteacher and/or Deputy Headteacher, in order to discuss your request.
+If you feel that you have such a genuinely exceptional reason for your child to be granted leave from school, you should speak to Mrs Leach, who will, in the first instance, provide you with the necessary paperwork to make such a request.
+Once completed, Mrs Leach will meet with the Executive Headteacher and/or Deputy Headteacher, in order to discuss your request.
 The paperwork will then be returned to you indicating whether or not the absence request has been authorised.

 We recognise that some reasons for absence may be personal and/or upsetting.
-In these cases, please speak to Mrs Saunders directly to arrange an initial meeting with her.
-This meeting will usually remain, in the first instance, confidential between Mrs Saunders, the Executive Headteacher (or Deputy Headteacher) and yourselves.
+In these cases, please speak to Mrs Leach directly to arrange an initial meeting with her.
+This meeting will usually remain, in the first instance, confidential between Mrs Leach, the Executive Headteacher (or Deputy Headteacher) and yourselves.

 In all normal circumstances, requests for absence during term time should be submitted not less than six weeks prior to the commencement of the requested absence.
 Where this is genuinely not possible (usually due to genuinely unforeseen circumstances), the request should be submitted, without delay, as soon as the need for absence is known.

-Please note that Mrs Saunders cannot herself authorise absences and cannot be held responsible in any way for the outcome of an authorisation request.
+Please note that Mrs Leach cannot herself authorise absences and cannot be held responsible in any way for the outcome of an authorisation request.